Muqriz1010/laravel-app/README.md

 ### Executing program

-* After running `composer install` , run `./vendor/bin/sail up` to build the application containers on your machine.
+* After running `composer install` , run `./vendor/bin/sail up -d` to build the application containers on your machine.
 Might take awhile for the first time
 * After containers are built, run `docker container ps` and make sure all our containers are running.
 * Run `docker exec -it laravel-app-laravel.test-1 bash` to get into our laravel app container
 * run `php artisan migrate` to migrate (create) our database tables from the migration files